Send Event

 • Request-specific Identifier: If your request already contains a unique identifier, such as an order ID or a job ID, you can use that identifier directly as the idempotency key.

-Add file attachment in event (for email)
+Add file attachment (for email)

 Please add public accessible URL only as attachment file otherwise it will throw an error 404 not found and workflow will not be triggered